-Flutter is a cross-platform development tool which is developed by Google known by everyone.
+Flutter is a cross-platform development tool that is developed by Google known by everyone.
 Ever since it was released I always kept an eye on Flutter and developed few apps with it.
-Google released the first stable version of flutter on December 4, 2018, which is profoundly praised by all the developers and its community is rapidly growing all around the world.
+Google released the first stable version of Flutter on December 4, 2018, which is profoundly praised by all the developers and its community is rapidly growing all around the world.

 I have tried various cross-platform dev tools/ecosystems, and I swear that there is nothing as fast as flutter.
 The stateful hot reload is the coolest thing I’ve ever encountered.
 If you can’t take my word for it, You can give it a try.